justinccu/program_final/README.md

 # save classtable
 If you have checked the classtable, you can click save_class button, and we will help you to save the classtable as a .jpg file, and you can share your calsstable to your friends and discuss together!

-# warning
-Just notice that if you want to use the system, you have to change the path in the code, or you will find that the system is not working, hahaha.